raytaghavi/Hackathon/README.md

 # Eco Products Journal

-A simple social media application with users, posts, likes and comments - developed using React, Node, Express and MongoDB.
+BUDGEThub is an online comparison platform for finding the best credit card and banks to open a new account - developed using React, Node, Express and MongoDB.

-![Eco Products Journal]
+![BudgetHub]

 #### What you need to run this code
 1. Node (13.12.0)